JoonaOk/JoonaOk/README.md

 - 👋 Hi, I’m @JoonaOk
-- 👀 I’m interested in mathematics and physics.
-Particulary in quantum physics.
+- 👀 I’m interested in mathematics and physics
-- 🌱 I’m currently learning as much math as I can
+- 🌱 I’m currently learning as much math/physics as I can
 - 📫 You can reach me by my email: joeoks@utu.fi

 <!---